itom-project/itom/docs/userDoc/source/05_plots/isometricPlot.rst

 **ito::RetVal setLinePlot( double x0, double y0, double x1, double y1 [, int linePlotIdx = -1])**:

- this can be invoked by python to trigger a lineplot, inherited from *class AbstractDObjFigure*, **not implemented at the moment**
+ this can be invoked by python to trigger a line plot, inherited from *class AbstractDObjFigure*, **not implemented at the moment**

- *x0, double*: first position of linePlot in x-Direction
+ *x0, double*: first position of line plot in x-Direction

- *y0, double*: first position of linePlot in y-Direction
+ *y0, double*: first position of line plot in y-Direction

- *x1, double*: second position of linePlot in x-Direction
+ *x1, double*: second position of line plot in x-Direction

- *y1, double*: second position of linePlot in x-Direction
+ *y1, double*: second position of line plot in x-Direction

 **ito::RetVal setSource( ito::DataObject source, ItomSharedSemaphore* )**